mprevorovsky/crossroad/README.md

 ## Implementation notes

-The main() function is located in the /src/main/kotlin/Main.kt file.
+The design of the solution has been implemented in Kotlin and the main() function is located in the /src/main/kotlin/Main.kt file.

 Application settings, together with all parameters specifying the dynamics of the simulated crossroad are stored as constants in the /src/main/kotlin/Configuration.kt file.